 Two $2,500 per year scholarships will be awarded to qualified new freshman or transfer students who have been admitted into one the following areas in the humanities: Art History, Fine and Performing Arts majors, Classical Studies, Dance, English and Creative Writing, Fine and Performing Arts majors, French, History, Italian, Latin, Music, Philosophy, Religious Studies, Spanish, Theatre, Theology and Visual Commnications.
-Prospective candidates must have a minimum 3.0 cumulative grade point average on a 4.0 scale.
-New Freshman must have a 26 ACT or 1170 SAT and be admitted to Loyola prior to February 1, 2022.
+Prospective candidates must have a minimum 3.8 cumulative grade point average on a 4.0 scale and be admitted prior to February 1, 2022.
 Scholarship application are available on the student’s application portal.
 The Martin J. Svaglic Humanities Scholarship application is due March 1st.
 If you have questions about this award please contact the Undergraduate Admission Office at 800-262-2373 or email@example.com.

 The Ignatian Scholarship is an invite-only full tuition scholarship awarded in the freshman year.
 The scholarship is renewable based on the criteria in the Scholarship Renewal Policy.
-Applicants must have a minimum ACT composite of 33 or higher or a minimum SAT combined math and critical reading score of 1440 (if taken prior to January 2016) or a combined SAT R score of 1490 (if taken March 2016 or later), and a cumulative high school GPA of a 3.5 or higher on a 4.0 scale.
-Candidates for this scholarship must attend a mandatory on-campus interview with faculty and administrators on Friday, April 7, 2017.
+Candidates for this scholarship must participate in a virtual interview with faculty and administrators in late March.

 Immaculata High School of Chicago Alumnae Association Scholarships

 James Wesley White, Jr. Scholarship

-The Directors of the James Wesley White, Jr. Scholarship Fund are pleased to announce they are accepting applications from its annual scholarship in honor of James "Jay" Wesley White, Jr. Current Sophomore and Juniors majoring in theatre are eligible to apply for the $2000 scholarship.
+The Directors of the James Wesley White, Jr. Scholarship Fund are pleased to announce they are accepting applications for its annual scholarship in honor of James “Jay” Wesley White, Jr. Current sophomores and juniors majoring in theatre are eligible to apply for the $2000 scholarship.
 James Wesley White, Jr. Scholarship applications are due by July 1, 2023.
 You may contact the scholarship committee for more information at firstname.lastname@example.org.